manoreken2/pillow-avif-plugin/README.md

-# pillow-avif-plugin quick hack to support HDR10 ouput
+# pillow-avif-plugin quick hack to output 10bit HDR10PQ AVIF

 ## how to build and install on Windows